 Example — Dumbbell Curls:

-A 2019 study by Maeo et al. found that adding 20% more training volume to the weaker limb reduced strength imbalances by 50% over 8 weeks without compromising strong-side performance.
+A 2019 study by Maeo et al. found that adding more training volume to the weaker limb reduced strength imbalances over 8 weeks without compromising strong-side performance.

 Fixing Front-Back Imbalances

-Left-right imbalances get all the attention, but front-back imbalances are equally problematic.
-Overdeveloped chest with weak back leads to shoulder pain and poor posture.
+Left-right imbalances get most of the attention, but front-back imbalances are often just as meaningful.
+Overdeveloped pressing muscles with a weak back can contribute to shoulder issues and movement limitations.

 Chest Dominant (Weak Back)

-Symptoms: Rounded shoulders, internal rotation, shoulder pain during pressing
+Signs: Rounded shoulders, internal rotation, discomfort during pressing

 Quad Dominant (Weak Hamstrings)

-Fix: Add RDLs, Nordic curls, hip thrusts (2x per week)
+Approach: Add RDLs, Nordic curls, or hip thrusts 2x per week

 Internal Rotators Dominant